iamvincenzo/pytorch-deep-learning-computer-vision/binary-classification/README.md

 - **k_fold_cross_validation.py:** Script to launch training and k-fold cross-validation for robust model evaluation.
 - **solver.py:** Training and validation logic.
 - **plotting_utils.py:** Utility functions for plotting results.
-- **stats.py:** Computation of statistics for training and validation and plotting.
+- **stats.py:** Computation of statistics for training and validation.
 - **inference.py:** Inference script for making predictions on new test data.

-- **keras-binary-classification/main.py:** Script for running the training and validation of the model in k-fold cross-validation with keras-tensorflow.
+- **keras-binary-classification/main.py:** Script for running the training and validation of the model in k-fold cross-validation mode with keras-tensorflow.

 ## Installation